afyaa-alkhamisi/investigate-a-dataset-tmdb-movies/README.md

 matplotlib
 seaborn
 ```
-> It will be recommend to installing Anaconda, which comes with all of the necessary packages, as well as IPython notebook.
+> It will be recommend to installing Anaconda, which comes with all of the necessary packages.

 ## Run
 To run this project navigate to project directory in terminal and then use following command.